FICRA BUILDING TRUST MEETING MINUTES (final) Sept 11, 2014

 Board Attendees: Tony Moore, Jim Braden, Ray Kittelberger, Gina Olson and Hal Goodell.
 Meeting opened by Jim Braden at 7:58 pm.
 Minutes from the Aug 14, 2014 meeting approved.

-County Council Board of Supervisors Meeting to be held at the NCC on October 28th.
+County Council Meeting is to be held at the NCC.

 Respectfully Submitted by Gina Olson, Secretary